nhsconnect/prm-practice-migration/guide/08-end-of-your-migration.md

 * What would you do differently if you had to migrate again?

-Any learnings from this session can be used by the Clinical Commissioning Group (CCG) or Commissioning Support Unit (CSU) to iterate and improve processes for future migrations.
+Any learnings from this session can be used by the Clinical Commissioning Group (CCG) or GP IT delivery partner (such as a Commissioning Support Unit) to iterate and improve processes for future migrations.

 ## Send us your learnings